axibase/atsd/api/meta/metric/rename.md

 Rules applied to the metric name:

-* Characters with ASCII codes from 0x0 to 0x20 are forbidden.
+* Characters with ASCII codes from %x00 to %x20 and %x7F (non-printable characters) are forbidden.
 * Upper-case letters are treated as lower-case.
 * The new name of metric must not match any other present metric name.